-There are many of you out there who were born in Italy, came to this country and naturalized before August 16, 1992, the date Italy allowed for Dual Citizenship.
-If that is the case, it means that you renounced your Italian Citizenship when you became a US citizen.
-But fear not, because there is a way to regain it, although it involves you going back to Italy and reside there for some time.
+There are many of you out there who were born in Italy, came to this country and naturalized before August 16, 1992, the date Italy allowed for Italian Dual Citizenship.
+If that is the case, it means that you renounced your Italian Citizenship when you became a U.S. citizen.
+But fear not, because there is a way to regain it, although it involves you going back to Italy and residing there for some time.

 The requirements to apply for the Reacquisition of your Italian citizenship are:

 - Having been an Italian citizen in the past.